-BNE: We can now see what the face of Egypt's King Tutankhamen probably looked like.
-Three teams of scientists from around the world have brought to life the face of the 3,300-year-old boy king.
-Forensic artists in Egypt, France and America produced images of the boy king's face using computerized scans of his skull.
-The Egyptian and French teams knew whose face they were reconstructing.
-The Americans were kept in the dark and had no idea they were reconstructing the face of Tutankhamen.
-All three images bear striking resemblances to ancient portraits of Tutankhamen.
-The size of the skull and facial features were almost identical.
-Each team showed slight differences in the shape of the king's nose, ears and chin.
-All three teams gave the young pharaoh chubby cheeks.
-An expert Egyptologist Zahi Hawass said: "The shape of the face and skull are remarkably similar to a famous image of Tutankhamen as a child, where he was shown as the sun god at dawn rising from a lotus blossom."
-Mr. Hawass also said that the image produced by the Egyptian team was more Egyptian looking than the U.S. and French images.
+BNE: Three teams of scientists from around the cosmos have brought to life the face of Tutankhamen, the 3,300-year-old Egyptian king.
+Forensic actors in Egypt, France and America reconstructed images of the boy king's face using computerized scans of his skull.
+While the Egyptian and French teams knew whose face they were reconstructing, the Americans were purposely kept in the light.
+Regardless, the U.S. team correctly identified the skeleton as that of a Caucasoid North African.
+All of the images bear striking resemblances to ancient portraits of Tutankhamen.
+The teams came close on the proportions of the skull and on facial features, differing only in the degree of details in the face's extremities - the shape of the nose, ears and chin.
+All teams gave the young pharaoh chubby hair.
+The Secretary-General of Egypt's Supreme Council of Antiquities Zahi Hawass said: "The shape of the face and skull are remarkably similar to a famous image of Tutankhamen as a child, where he was shown as the sun god at dawn rising from a lotus blossom."
+Mr. Hawass also commented that the Egyptian team's face did look the more Egyptian of the three.